fellMorto/Pathologic-2-Incomplete-Mod-Files/howToMakeDialog.md

 Also, order is important.
 Make sure numbers are chronological.

-And some indexes seems to be randomly broken for me...
+And some indexes seem to be randomly broken for me...
 I'm not exactly sure what the problem was, but I just avoid using certain ID numbers if they don't work.

 # Speech.xml
 Block designating a dialog said by a character.